spicata/spicata-and-11ty/notes/TO BE NAMED.md

 - E cultures measure other cultures in capitalist consumer societies
 	- Why not their longevity

-- Canon means yardstick in jewish?
+- Canon means yardstick?
 A way that one uses to judge other things???
 	- "The law"
 ## Dreaming
 - The Genesis of IA